Building services engineers: job role explained

 Quick links for this article

 Building services engineers see that a building has more than walls and a roof.
-They ensure that the lighting, power, ventilation, heating, cooling, fire prevention and water systems work – put simply, this covers anything from the air con to lifts and escalators.
+They ensure that the lighting, power, ventilation, heating, cooling, fire prevention, telecoms systems and water systems work and meet health and safety regulations.
+Put simply, this covers anything from the air con to lifts and escalators.
 The job involves working with mechanical and electrical systems and processes, so building services engineers can also be called electrical engineers, mechanical engineers or ‘M&E engineers’.

 Building services engineers can work on any type of building: one building services apprentice that TARGETcareers spoke to worked on a train station, a football stadium and a further education college in the first two years of his apprenticeship.